sinclairHansen/sinclairHansen/README.md

 Computer Science @ University of Michigan
-Interested in: Machine learning, healthcare, and applied AI
+Interested in: Machine learning + healthcare
 Here is my portfolio → | [Portfolio](https://sinclairhansen.github.io/) |

 Some of my favorite projects: